chrisxfire/chrisxfire.github.io/content/notes/_net/linq/clauses/select-clause.md

 date: 2022-04-25T20:59:19-0600
 draft: false
 weight: 1
+tags:
+ - kb/dotnet/linq/clauses
 ---

 # Select clause
 A `select` clause produces all other types of sequences.

 A simple `select` clause just produces a sequence of the same type of objects as the objects in the data source:
 ```cs
 IEnumerable<Country> sortedQuery =
     from country in countries